 What is needed to do a Video session?

 For all Video sessions, we strongly recommend finding a private place where you can speak freely and hear the communication from you psychologist clearly – in some cases you may want to consider using a headphones with a microphone to better communicate in your session.

-As of April 20th, we are going to use a NEW feature in our online booking system called Jane.
+Our video sessions utilize the same online booking platform we use called “Jane”.
 30 minutes before your appointment, Jane will email you a clickable link which you will use get connected to your Psychologist.
 We recommend logging in 5 mins prior to your session to ensure that you begin on time.
 As soon as your Psychologist is ready to begin, the Video chat will begin.